 If you have not applied for a visa in your home country, and are requesting Short-term Student immigration permission on entry to the UK, you MUST NOT use the e-gates, because you will need a stamp in your passport from the Border Force Officer.
 If you are requesting permission as a Short-term Student on entry to the UK, you must speak to a Border Force Officer, and request a Short-term Student stamp to allow you to study in the UK.

 If your Tier 4 leave has been granted for more than six months, you'll need to collect your BRP card from your chosen Post Office within 10 days of arriving in the UK.
-If your collection location is the Whitechapel Post Office, you can meet us by the Information Point in Library Square (Mile End campus) on Monday 16 September at 1pm where we will take you to collect your BRP card.
-If you are not able to make this time, please drop by the information point anytime during Welcome Week and we can take you there.
+The nearest collection location is the Whitechapel Post Office (208A Whitechapel Road, Whitechapel, London, Greater London, E1 1BJ).